gowthamk3543/GIT-GITHUB/Practice Git Commands/README.md

 - Now, let's push the text document Demo on GitHub.
 Open your GitHub account, and create a new repository.
 The name of the repository will be "FirstRepo."
 (NOTE: YOU NEED TO HAVE GITHUB ACCOUNT)
-Then connect the local repo to remote repo
+Then connect the local repo to remote repo:
 ```
 git remote add origin <your github repo URL>
 ```
-Then push the file to remote repo
+Then push the file to remote repo:
 ```
 git push -u origin master
 ```